Settings idP (outside of Sitevision)

 The groups attribute is not mandatory.
 However, if you want to permission control the website for different groups in the directory service, this is a must.

 In the groups attribute, you include the groups the user belongs to in the directory service.
 You then create Virtual Groups in Sitevision against which they are matched.
-The virtual groups are in turn linked to permission roles on the site's pages.
+You can then link the virtual groups to permission roles on the website pages.
 Read more about Virtual groups here.

 Other settings in IdP